-The Mental Health (Care and Treatment) (Scotland) Act 2003(35)
+The Mental Health (Care and Treatment) (Scotland) Act 2003(34)

-(Duties of Scottish Ministers, local authorities and others as respects Commission.)

-Section 25 (Care and support services etc.)
+Enactment conferring function Limitation Section 17 (Duties of Scottish Ministers, local authorities and others as respects Commission.)
+Section 25 (Care and support services etc.) Except in so far as it is exercisable in relation to the provision of housing support services.
+Section 26 (Services designed to promote well-being and social development.)
 Except in so far as it is exercisable in relation to the provision of housing support services.

-(Services designed to promote well-being and social development.)

-Except in so far as it is exercisable in relation to the provision of housing support services.

 Section 27 (Assistance with travel.)
 Except in so far as it is exercisable in relation to the provision of housing support services.
 Section 33 (Duty to inquire.)

-(Inquiries under section 33: Co-operation.)

-(Request for assessment of needs: duty on local authorities and Health Boards.)
+Section 34 (Inquiries under section 33: Co-operation.)
+Section 228 (Request for assessment of needs: duty on local authorities and Health Boards.)
 Section 259 (Advocacy.)

-The Housing (Scotland) Act 2006(36)
+The Housing (Scotland) Act 2006(35)